seoncafe/LaRT/README.md

       Please refer to "run.sh" or "run_hybrid.sh" in each directory.
 5. examples are located under the directories, sphere, slab, etc.
 6. See "params_type" in define_v2.f90 for the default values of the input parameters.

-**Versions:**
-LaRT is provided in two versions.
-  - LaRT_v1.34 : pure MPI version
-  - LaRT_v1.34_hybrid : MPI + openmp hybrid version (The hybrid versioin uses a less amount of RAM than the MPI version.)

 **How to setup a model:**
   - Read README_HOWTO in each directory